adaryorg/nclip/THEME.md

 # NClip Theme Configuration

-NClip supports comprehensive theme customization through the configuration file located at `~/.config/nclip/config.toml`.
+NClip supports comprehensive theme customization through the theme configuration file located at `~/.config/nclip/theme.toml`.
 This document explains how to configure colors and provides a reference for available color values.

 ## Theme Configuration Structure